WormBase/website-public/docs/beanstalk.md

-Deployment with AWS ElasticBeanstalk Overview
+WormBase Elastic Beanstalk Guide for Website
 ----------------------------------------

-AWS ElasticBeanstalk (AWS EB) allow us to deploy our multi-container build easily.
+AWS Elastic Beanstalk (AWS EB) allow us to deploy our multi-container build easily.
 It provides health monitoring, load balancing, rolling updates, etc.

 Here, we highlight some important aspects for working with AWS EB.